smajert/MineClassification/readme.md

    the burning question is what the (uninterpretable) MLPClassifier is doing to achieve results that are so superior.

-In the following, we will take a close look at how far we can interpret our models, searching for an answer to question two (among other things).
+We will now take a close look at how far we can interpret our models, searching for an answer to question two (among other things).

 ## Analyzing the models